 This issue with the excessive hyperbole on SAP HANA is a serious problem concerning understanding what it can do and how it should be used.
 It was developed to help cut through the hyperbole on HANA and provide a basis for which to analyze SAP HANA statements.

 However, this is, of course, only one dimension of understanding SAP HANA.
 None of the consulting companies will touch this issue and have served primarily as sales arms of SAP since — well since they started partnering with SAP.
 The vast majority of analysts either have a conflict of interest in bringing this up, don’t understand databases well enough to know what part of the SAP HANA story is real and what part is smoke.
 One perfect example of this inaccuracy that flows through the HANA explanations is the following:

 “Relational databases typically use row-based data storage.
 However Column-based storage is more suitable for many business applications.
 SAP HANA supports both row-based and column-based storage, and is particularly optimized for column-based storage.” – SAP HANA Tutorial

-SAP and their consulting network continue to present all other databases as “traditional.”
-However, Oracle, DB2 and SQL Server all have column stores.
-And because each company is better at databases than SAP (a newbie to DBs), the evidence indicates is that both Oracle, DB2 and SQL Server are better that HANA at even the column/analytics processing.
+SAP and its consulting network continue to present all other databases as “traditional.”
+However, Oracle, DB2, and SQL Server all have column stores.
+And because each company is better at databases than SAP (a newbie to DBs), the evidence indicates is that both Oracle, DB2, and SQL Server are better that HANA at even the column/analytics processing.
 However, SAP is not updating the information it first began distributing back when these other vendors were further back than SAP on column oriented processing.
-SAP wants to freeze all of their competing database vendors back in 2011.
+SAP wanted to freeze all of its competing database vendors back in 2011.
 Here is another quote that continues the inaccuracy that only SAP has columnal storage.

 “Can we just increase the memory of the traditional database (like Oracle) to 1 TB and get similar performance?